Teaching

 • POLS 392: Legislative Internship Program Seminar (an academic component of the internship program)

-• POLI 309: Congress and Public Policy
+• POLS 309: Congress and Public Policy

 Mentoring: